Little Known Breast Cancer Facts

 The number of breast cancer cases is rising in poorer countries as women live longer and adopt more sedentary lifestyles.

 Men get breast cancer, too.
 About 500 men die of breast cancer in the U.S. each year.

 Some other things you might not know about women’s health, according to the Centers for Disease Control and Prevention:

 - Only 20 percent of adult women meet the guidelines for exercise, both aerobic and muscle-building.

 - Asthma occurs more often in women than men.

 - About one in every five American women has heavy menstrual bleeding, or periods that last more than seven days.

-- About 6 percent of married American women ages 15 to 44 are unable to get pregnant after trying for a year.
+- About one in five American women ages 15 to 49 who have no children are unable to get pregnant after trying for a year.

-- About 19 women die every day in the United States as a result of drug overdoses involving prescription opioids.
+- More pregnant women are using opioids, leading to more babies born with symptoms of withdrawal.
 Women are more likely to have chronic pain and get a painkiller prescription.

 Janet O’Dell, RN